Tuesday, February 10, 2015

 Adverse Effects of Therapeutic Process

 This type of therapeutic self-discovery can cause re-living experiences, very frightening events, feelings of disloyalty, dissociative episodes, shameful thoughts, rejection, extreme triggering, and can be emotionally devastating … to name a just few of the potential side effects.
-The aforementioned type of therapeutic course of treatment is extremely hard and time consuming for survivors with a DID as well as the professional.
+The course of treatment above is laborious and time-consuming for survivors with a DID as well as the professional.

 Different Perspective of DID

-I believe the creation of a DID System is a normal reaction to experiencing horrible, repetitive life-threatening events.
+I believe the creation of a DID System is a healthy and natural reaction to experiencing horrible, repetitive life-threatening events.
 It is a natural defensive response to overwhelming traumatic experiences.

 This life-saving separation of the whole self into a DID system is actually a mirror of the human brain and how it functions.